WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/README.md

 The block HTML is generated in and exported from the **site editor**.
 It can also be added to the theme's HTML files manually.

 ### Required files and file structure
-A block based theme requires an index.php file, an index template file, a style.css file and a functions.php file.
+A block based theme requires an index.php file, an index template file, a style.css file, and a functions.php file.

 The theme may optionally include an experimental-theme.json file to manage global styles.
 You decide what additional templates and template parts to include in your theme.